GericoVi/virtual_swirlgenerator/README.md

 ## Basic Usage
 ### Command Line Control
-`python swirlgenerator/Main.py <config file>` performs the basic functionality of the tool.
+`python swirlgenerator <config file>` performs the basic functionality of the tool.
 Generates a boundary condition according to the options specified in the config file.
 A template config file has been included in the repository which shows all available functionality/configurations.

-`python /swirlgenerator/Main.py -help` shows the command line options available for performing extra functionality.
+`python /swirlgenerator -help` shows the command line options available for performing extra functionality.

 ### Calling from user scripts